Last updated: 18.02.2024

 • Fuel: Select fuel from the drop-down list, for example “Diesel”.

-• Fuel consumption (per 100 km): Enter the value of the fuel consumption of the price vehicle type in the selected unit per 100 km.
+• Fuel consumption (per 100 km): Enter the value for the price vehicle type’s fuel consumption in the selected unit per 100 km.
 The unit is set in the fuel registry; for instructions, see Step 1: Add the fuel and enter the CO2 emissions for the fuel above).

-• If you have chosen to take into account the pricing weight when calculating CO2 emissions:
+• If it has been selected to take pricing weight into account when calculating CO2 emissions:

 Capacity converted into pricing weight (kg), for example 35,000kg.

-For more information, see Taking account of pricing weight when calculating CO2 emissions above.
+For more information, see Take pricing weight into account when calculating CO2 emissions above.

 3. Click on to save all changes.

-Step 5: Setting the CO2 emission factor for a service and possibly for underlying price vehicle types
+Step 5: Set the CO2 emission factor for a service and, if applicable, for underlying price vehicle types

 The default setting for the CO2 emission factor is 100% for all services, so no changes need to be made if an emission factor of 100% is desired.

-By default, the CO2 emission factor for all price vehicle types under a given service is the same as for the service.
-This means that it is not necessary to configure any settings for the price vehicle type if the same CO2 emission factor as for the service is required.
+By default, the CO2 emission factor for all price vehicle types on a service is the same as the factor for the service.
+This means that it is not necessary to configure any settings for the price vehicle types on the service if the same CO2 emission factor as the service’s is required.

 This is how to set the CO2 emission factor for a service and, if applicable, for the price vehicle types under the service: